 - Routine foot care

 Also, Medicare Part A does not cover the cost of medically necessary or preventative services.
 To get this coverage you’ll need to sign up for Medicare Part B. This plan will have a separate premium.
-In 2019, premium prices for this plan ranged between $132.50 and $460.50 per month.
+In 2023, the standard monthly premium price for this plan is $164.90, down from 2022’s premium of $170.10.
+The annual deductible for the plan is $226 in 2023, down from 2022’s premium of $233.

 Who Is Eligible for Coverage?